obsidiandynamics/indigo/README.md

 Give it a whirl.

 # Authors
-Emil Koutanov and other contributors as listed in CONTRIBUTORS.md.
+Emil Koutanov and other contributors as listed in [CONTRIBUTORS](http://github.com/obsidiandynamics/indigo/blob/master/CONTRIBUTORS).

 # License
-This project is licensed under the BSD (3-clause) License - see the LICENSE.md file for details.
+This project is licensed under the BSD (3-clause) License - see [LICENSE](http://github.com/obsidiandynamics/indigo/blob/master/LICENSE) for details.